stefanprodan/eks-contour-ingress/README.md

 the Envoy proxy DaemonSet along with Contour and cert-manager.
 * The **workers** managed node group is for the apps that will be exposed outside the cluster by Envoy.

-A Kustomize patch is used to pin the workloads on node groups with node selectors and tolerations, for example:
+A Kustomize patch is used to pin the workloads on node groups with selectors and tolerations, for example:

 ```yaml
 # contour/node-selector-patch.yaml